Liberty University Honor Societies

-We are proud to participate in numerous Honor Societies, offering our students another great educational and professional benefit.
+We are proud to participate in numerous Honor Societies, offering our students another excellent educational and professional benefit.

 Not in a Liberty program yet?
 Start by getting more information, or apply now!

 What is an Honor Society?

 Honor Societies exist to recognize students for their outstanding academic achievements.
 Many honor societies reward students with tuition assistance during their time as a member.
 Liberty University is proud to offer several honor societies for our diverse student body.

 Why should I join an Honor Society?

 Honor Societies are completely optional.
-However, being a member emphasizes leadership, academic excellence, and character that can give you an edge on your resume for future employers.
-As a member of an honor society, you will also have the opportunity to make connections with other students and professionals who share your same interests and goals.
+However, being a member emphasizes leadership, academic excellence, and character that can give you an edge on your résumé for future employers.
+As a member of an honor society, you will also have the opportunity to make connections with other students and professionals who share the same interests and goals as you.